butyi/krisfogdoorbell/README.md

 ### Function

 Button push event wakes up the uC, pulls up wave counter to 3, starts to play the wave.
-After wave is layed 3 times, play goes to low power mode (Stop3 mode) and waits for next push event (IRQ wake up interrupt).
+After wave is layed 3 times, play goes to low power mode (Stop3 mode) and waits for next push event (wake up by port interrupt).
 Status LED shows the active wave playing.

 ### Compile